subhajitdas1999/url-short-webApp/README.md

 # url-short-webApp

-This is a web which help user to short any kind of links.
+This is a web app which help user to short any kind of links.

 ![alt text](https://github.com/subhajitdas1999/url-short-webApp/blob/master/design/desktop-design.jpg?)